MadhavJaishi/Email-Summarization/README.md

-Email Summarization
+📧 Email Summarization

-📌 Project Overview
+🌟 Project Overview

-This project focuses on summarizing email content using Natural Language Processing (NLP) techniques.
-It leverages transformer-based models to generate concise summaries while maintaining key information from the original email text.
-The ROUGE metric is used to evaluate the quality of generated summaries.
+Email Summarization is an NLP-based project that generates concise summaries from lengthy email content using a transformer-based model.
+It ensures that key information is retained while making the email easier to read and process.
+The ROUGE metric is used to evaluate summary accuracy.

 🚀 Features

-Automatic Email Summarization: Converts lengthy email content into short, meaningful summaries.
+Automated Email Summarization

-Transformer-Based Model: Utilizes a pre-trained language model for text summarization.
+Transformer-based Text Processing

-ROUGE Score Evaluation: Measures the accuracy of generated summaries against reference summaries.
+ROUGE Score Evaluation for Quality Check

-Tokenization & Text Processing: Uses a tokenizer for handling input text efficiently.
+Efficient Tokenization & Text Generation

 🛠️ Technologies Used

 Python

-Bart Transformer Based Model
+Hugging Face Transformers

 PyTorch